Computing the Matching Distance of 2-Parameter Persistence Modules from Critical Values: Conclusions

-We are able to give an explicit formula for the computation of the weighted bottleneck distance along horizontal and vertical lines.
-Moreover, we are able to conclude that these lines are not important in computing the overall matching distance between two $2$-parameter persistence modules --- there is always a line with positive but finite slope for which the weighted bottleneck distance is greater than that along a horizontal or vertical line.
-Viewing the parameter space as a subset of the projective plane helps in understanding the importance of vertical, diagonal, and horizontal lines, and makes the treatment of these lines more consistent.
+Regarding vertical and horizontal lines, we give an explicit formula for the computation of the weighted bottleneck distance along horizontal and vertical lines.
+Moreover, we conclude that these lines can be excluded from the computation of the overall matching distance between two $2$-parameter persistence modules --- thanks to the inclusion of diagonal lines in the computation, there is always a line with positive but finite slope for which the weighted bottleneck distance is greater than that along a horizontal or vertical line.
+Viewing the parameter space as a subset of the projective plane helps in understanding the importance of vertical, diagonal, and horizontal lines and makes the treatment of these lines more consistent.

-In \cite{Kerber-Lesnick-Oudot2018,Bjerkevik2021}, the authors leverage the duality between points and lines in the plane, performing computations in the dual plane.
+Third, in \cite{Kerber-Lesnick-Oudot2018,Bjerkevik2021}, the authors leverage the duality between points and lines in the plane to compute the matching distance, performing computations in the dual plane.
 In comparison, our method is directly defined in the parameter space of the persistence modules, helping the understanding of the finite set of lines involved in the maximization for the computation of the matching distance.
+In particular, identifying the parameter space with a subset of the projective plane helps to highlight the importance of both proper and infinite switch points (switch points that represent positive slopes).

-However, our approach to the computation of the matching distance remains possible only in two dimensions.
-This is due to the fact that, in two dimensions, a line is caged by a set of points, in our case the critical and switch points, whereas this is no longer the case in higher dimension.
+As a final note: our approach to the computation of the matching distance remains possible only in two dimensions.
+This is due to the fact that, in two dimensions, a line is caged by a set of points, in our case the critical and switch points, whereas this is no longer the case in higher dimensions.
 For this reason, the method we propose does not, for now, generalize to more parameters.

+So, In any case, it remains as an open question whether the matching distance for $n$-parameter persistence modules with $n\ge 3$ is achieved as a maximum.